dmattp/bang/README.md

 # Status

-Bang! is barely a month old and many features are incomplete and specifications are tentative.
+Bang! is still young and many features are incomplete and specifications are tentative.
 The current implementation is rough around the edges but usable.
-There are probably issues that make it unsuitable for use in long-lived production environments.
-But it does demonstrate the concepts and runs short-lived scripts quite ably.
+There are probably issues that make it unsuitable for use in long-lived production environments, but it does demonstrate the concepts and runs short-lived scripts quite ably.
 Performance is reasonable, but not quite at par with more mature languages like Lua/Ruby/Python.

 # Introduction